Getting started on CLI

 variant-based annotation, GAIn can still take these inputs and annotate them with many relevant resources using

 Position inputs require only two columns: chromosome and position.
-Save the following tab-delimited text in a
+Download positions.tsv, whose content is shown below:

 chrom |